by J.A. Strawn

 Harrison leaned forward, accidentally landing his elbow in a puddle of beer.
 He was still wiping it off when Bruce remembered himself.

 “Now, one day,” Bruce said.
 “I was getting back with my groceries and I had enough of this waste of human life taking up space.
-I had it, I tell you.
-Must have made a joke at her expense, under my breath, my you.
+I must have made a joke at her expense under my breath, mind you.
 But she heard me.
 Through all of the voices that must have been screaming in her head, she heard my insult.
 Lady went nuts.
 Tried to stab me with a knitting needle!"